 It’s no secret -- folks on the front lines of healthcare bear an inordinate technology burden.
 As members of the healthcare technology industry, we take that burden personally.
 We’ve been at the forefront of identifying and tracking physician satisfaction trends and witnessed the physician misery index’s ongoing rise.
 It is our mission to help restore the joy of medicine to physician practice.

 To this end, we consider every click, report, screen and dashboard carefully.
 We ask and ask again how we can make everything more actionable and easier to use with every iteration.

-This is, in part, what makes our clinical team so special to the Geneia family.
-Having clear, unfiltered voices of those frontline care team end-users is crucial to our ongoing success.
+This is, in part, what makes our clinical team so special to Geneia.
+Having clear, unfiltered voices of those frontline care team end-users is crucial to Geneia's ongoing success.
 If you’ve ever had (or been) that annoying sibling who always has something to say about every little thing, and is usually right, then you have an idea of what I mean by unfiltered.

 While we enjoy helping our technology peers, our greatest joy comes from providing coordinated care services.
 Our dedicated team of nurses, social workers, case and disease managers, and health and wellness experts works together to improve the lives of the people we serve.
 For us, technology is a tool that brings us together to improve collaboration and our ability help people.
 I’m super proud of my team and our contributions on both fronts.

 Let me share with you two typical ways technology and clinical services come together:

 Identifying and prioritizing people by risk, especially those with rising risk

 I’m first and foremost a nurse.
 I like helping people.
 As Geneia’s population health and consumer engagement director, I am able to help a lot of people.
 One of my biggest challenges and opportunities is getting ahead of disease and chronic conditions.
 All too often, people are unaware of the subtle signs and symptoms of pending disease until it is too late.
 Knowing who these people are and what is potentially ahead is a game changer.